rtbo/eidoplot/README.md

 ## Gallery

-(a few more in the gallery folder)

 ![a simple sine plot](gallery/sine.png)
 ![a bode diagram](gallery/bode_rlc.png)
 ![a bode diagram with catpuccin mocha theme](gallery/bode_rlc_mocha.png)
 ![a plot with multiple axes](gallery/multiple_axes.png)
 ![a plot with normal distribution](gallery/gauss.png)

+(a few more in the gallery folder)

 ## Get started

-Add `plotive` to your project, as well as one of the surface backend crates.
+Add `plotive` to your project, as well as one of the surface backend crates.<br />
-(here a GUI crate for [iced.rs](https://iced.rs))
+(here `plotive-iced`, a GUI crate for [iced.rs](https://iced.rs))
 ```
 cargo add plotive
 cargo add plotive-iced
 ```

-To create a figure, you start by its design, referencing data that will come later.
+To create a figure, you start by declaring its design with the `des` module, referencing data that will come later.
-The design structure is purely declarative and very lightweight:
+The design structure is purely declarative, own all its data and very lightweight:

 ```rust
 use plotive::des;